-- The fair value of current group receivables and current group payables approximate their carrying amounts, largely due to the short-term maturities of these instruments; and - The fair value of amounts due from subsidiary undertaking and borrowings due to parent undertaking approximates to their carrying amounts as the loans largely match borrowings from the shareholders of the group's ultimate parent undertaking held by the group's intermediate parent undertaking, ABP Bonds UK Limited, and fellow group undertaking, ABP Mezzanine Holdco UK Limited, which were recently transacted at par between willing market participants in an arm's length transaction, corresponding to Level 2 in the fair value hierarchy.
+- The fair value of current group payables approximate their carrying amounts, due to the short-term maturities of these instruments; and - The fair value of amounts due from subsidiary undertaking and due to parent undertaking has been based on a cash flow projection with reference to observed market returns and accords to Level 2 in the fair value hierarchy.
+In the prior year the fair value approximated carrying amounts as the loans largely match borrowings from the shareholders of the group's ultimate parent undertaking held by the group's intermediate parent undertaking, ABP Bonds UK Limited, and fellow group undertaking, ABP Mezzanine Holdco UK Limited, which had been recently transacted at par between willing market participants in an arm's length transaction, corresponding to Level 2 in the fair value hierarchy.